 - Tomatoes used are grown within 100 km of the plant in Ontario.

-As of September 2007, BCIT and Chartwells only use "Free Run" or "Free Range" eggs from "Cage-Free" hens, thereby promoting humane animal treatment and more sustainable farming.
-Chartwells will also offer Fair Trade coffee in 2008.
+As of September 2007, BCIT and Chartwells only use “Free Run” or “Free Range” eggs from “Cage-Free” hens, thereby promoting humane animal treatment and more sustainable farming.
+Chartwells started offering Fair Trade coffee in 2008.